-The Richmond Personal Injury Lawyers with Geoff McDonald & Associates explain that the most important thing to do immediately after an accident is to receive the medical attention you need.
+The Richmond workers comp lawyers with Geoff McDonald & Associates explain that the most important thing to do immediately after an accident is to receive the medical attention you need.
 Most employers have a workers’ compensation insurance policy that will cover the expenses associated with an on-the-job accident; however, insurance adjustors may not have an injured victim’s best interests at heart.

 The firm suggests an individual discuss their legal rights with an attorney if they have been injured through no fault of their own while working.
 Doing so may help to ensure the person receives fair legal representation in the matter.